a8m/mark/README.md

 5. refLink will bind to defLink in the rendering phase

 - Blocks
-2. list - (with blocks.. code block... tables..)!
- - break after 3-newlines(\n)
- - one or more indentation make it nested
 3. table(refactor parser)
 4. code should be indent with tabs too.(fix with preprocessing)
 5. blockqoute(ignore defLink)
-6. list - loose-item

 - Misc
 1. Escaping regex in lexer.go